mach-composer/mach-composer-cli/docs/src/topics/integrations/commercetools.md

     Read the [parse store variables and secrets](../../howto/commercetools/store-vars.md) how-to for more information.

-### Outside MACH Composer configuration
+### Outside MACH composer configuration

-If you don't want to manage the stores from the MACH Composer configuration itself, you still have the possibility to define them in the configuration so that components can use store variables and receive a full list of the stores available.
+If you don't want to manage the stores from the MACH composer configuration itself, you still have the possibility to define them in the configuration so that components can use store variables and receive a full list of the stores available.